The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Summary and outlook

-\begin{itemize} \item \textbf{ Enhanced Many-body Precision:} Performing larger many-body calculations and incorporating more \emph{ab initio} methods can reduce uncertainties in decay corrections.
-In cases where possible, correlations with known observables can help further reduce uncertainties on theory predictions. \item \textbf{Development of New NN Interactions:} Refinement of NN interactions and the incorporation of non-nucleonic degrees of freedom can improve the theoretical precision of \emph{ab initio} models.
-Developing methods to explicitly include non-nucleonic intermediate states could address current limitations. \item \textbf{Broader Range of Nuclei}: Extending \emph{ab initio} calculations to a wider range of nuclei will broaden the scope of BSM searches.
-Experimental measurements have already been done for heavier nuclei such as $^{22}$Na \cite{TriambakPG2017}, $^{23}$Ne~\cite{rahangdale2019branching, mishnayot2021constraining} and $^{32}$Ar \cite{atanasov2023experimental}, with more planned \cite{Brodeur2023nuclear}.
-Performing theoretical calculations for these nuclei with quantified uncertainties will be vital for reducing distinguishing between BSM physics and nuclear physics effects. \item \textbf{Additional Decay Modes:} Unique forbidden $\beta$ decays offer complementary sensitivity to BSM physics relative to allowed decays, with enhanced reach to exotic weak currents (including right-handed components inaccessible in allowed spectra), and to light new physics that modify low-energy spectra, opening up a new regime of BSM physics within precision $\beta$-decay searches~\cite{glick2017first,glick2023multipole,seng2025intruding}.
-With multiple experimental programs now targeting such decays~\cite{ohayon2018weak,mardor2018soreq,shuai2022determination}, a key theoretical priority is to extend \emph{ab initio} calculations to forbidden spectra with consistent recoil, radiative, and Coulomb corrections and quantified uncertainties.
+Even further, extending \emph{ab initio} calculations to a broader set of nuclei that are experimentally accessible (beyond the very light systems) will broaden the range of precision $\beta$-decay tests.
+Several experimental campaigns target heavier emitters such as $^{22}$Na, $^{23}$Ne, and $^{32}$Ar.
+Providing reliable theoretical predictions with quantified uncertainties for these and similar systems will be crucial to disentangling nuclear‑structure effects from genuine BSM signals.
+Moreover, unique forbidden $\beta$ decays and other non‑allowed transitions offer complementary sensitivity to exotic weak currents (including right‑handed components and low‑mass new states that modify spectral shapes).
+A clear theoretical priority is to extend \emph{ab initio} treatments to forbidden spectra with consistent recoil, radiative, and Coulomb corrections and robust error estimates.
 NCSM calculations of the unique first forbidden decay of $^{16}$N, including recoil-order and Coulomb corrections, have recently been completed~\cite{glick2026ab}, which will provide a benchmark in this direction and a template for similar studies in heavier systems.

-\item \textbf{Synergy with Experiments:} As experimental precision in $\beta$ decay measurements continues to improve, with the aim of reaching sub-per-mil accuracy, parallel progress in theoretical predictions is essential.
-Close collaboration between theorists and experimentalists will be vital for interpreting results and constraining or discovering BSM physics. \cite{Brodeur2023nuclear, King2026witepaper}. \item \textbf{Complementarity with High-Energy Searches:} Nuclear $\beta$ decay studies offer a complementary approach to collider experiments, probing energy scales beyond direct reach.
-Integrating findings from low-energy precision measurements with collider data will provide a comprehensive strategy for uncovering new physics. \end{itemize}